Weird-Ghosts/vault/content/2.insights/basic-market-analysis.md

 **What's the community like?** The size of the community and how active they are can tell you a lot about how well a game is doing.
 Look at their social media (TikTok, Instagram, and Twitter/X) — how many followers do they have, and how engaged are they?
 Do they have buzz going on in their official Discords or subreddits?
 A lively community usually means a solid player base, which means the game is probably doing pretty well.

 **Marketing and PR:** How are they selling their game to the public?
 Are they active on social media or rely more on press releases and news articles?
-Have they partnered up with influencers or streamers?
+Are they working with influencers or streamers?
 And look at their trailers and other promotional materials.
 What's the vibe they're going for, and how does the public react?

 ### Step 3: Use tools to gather more data